Military and Veterans Programs (MVP)

 - Resource materials from a variety of veteran and military service organizations

 - Priority registration for all military and veteran students

 - Veterans on Campus Training by Kognito, training faculty and staff on our student veterans and the unique value they bring to campus

 NMSU degree programs are approved by the State Approving Agency Director at the New Mexico Higher Education Department.
 Eligible students may receive education benefits from the U.S. Department of Veterans’ Affairs.
 For further information, contact the Military and Veterans Program by contacting the Carlsbad Student Services Office.

 Active-duty military personnel (Armed Forces), stationed in New Mexico or at Fort Bliss, Texas may complete a Resident Tuition Application for Active Duty Military waiver to qualify for in-state tuition.
 Spouses and minor children of active duty personnel who are stationed in New Mexico and Fort Bliss, Texas who are not otherwise entitled to claim in-state residency, may apply for in-state tuition by submitting a Resident Tuition Application for Active-Duty Military waiver to the Military and Veterans Programs office.
-Applications are available through the Registrar’s Office, online at http://mvp.nmsu.edu or by contacting the Carlsbad Student Services Office.
+Applications are available through the University Student Records Office, online at http://mvp.nmsu.edu or by contacting the Carlsbad Student Services Office.